amarpan/how-to-write-a-README/README.md

 |            | Instructions |
 |------------|--------------|
-| Note:      | Try to avoid using the word "icebox", as most non-technical users won't know what this means.
+| Note:      | Try to avoid using the word "icebox", as most non-technical users probably won't know what this means.
-| Note:      | Avoid paragraphs and instead use bullet points to make it immediately clear what each new feature would be.
+| Note:      | Use bullet points rather than paragraphs to make it immediately clear what each new feature would be.

 ## <h2  align="center">The Final Product</h2>
  <img src="./images/GOOD-FULL-README.png">